scrotumLab/Tresses-for-BugBrand-FRAC/README.md

 In this repository you will find:

     • The PCB file in Diptrace format.
-    • The panel as PCB in Diptrace format.
+    • The front panel as PCB in Diptrace format.
+    • The PCB file as GERBER
+    • The front panel as GERBER

 The schematics for Tresses is the same as the original file published by Mutable Instruments.
 Some components were changed directly on the circuit board itself.